If there is ever a degree that is ideal for studying over the internet, it must surely be an online IT degree.

 The question is: are you the type of person who could pull it off?

-An IT professional of 40 years said to me once that he usually learnt more through Google searches than by attending computer science training.
+An IT professional of 40 years said to me once that he usually learned more through Google searches than by attending computer science training.

 He went on to say that most people, IT professionals included, don’t know how to use Google and other search engines to their full advantage, something that I found rather surprising.